Joseph Lieberman Fast Facts

 February 3, 2004 - Drops out of the race for president.

-August 8, 2006 - Lieberman is defeated in Connecticut's Democratic Senate primary by Ned Lamont.
+August 8, 2006 - Is defeated in Connecticut's Democratic Senate primary by Ned Lamont.
 Lieberman then announces he will run in the election as an Independent.

 December 17, 2007 - Endorses Republican Senator John McCain during the primary campaign for the presidential nomination.

-November 18, 2008 - After a 42 to 13 vote by the Senate Democratic caucus, Lieberman is allowed to keep his chairmanship of the Senate Homeland Security and Governmental Affairs Committee.
+The endorsement stirs up controversy and after the election, the Senate Democratic Caucus strips him of his spot on the Environment and Public Works Committee.
+Lieberman is allowed to keep his chairmanship of the Senate Homeland Security and Governmental Affairs Committee.

 January 19, 2011 - Announces that he will not run for re-election to his Senate seat in 2012.